As we invest more and more of ourselves in social media, Facebook profiles could eventually become the digital gravestones of the future.

 The Legacy Contact can administer the page after you pass away by writing one last post and even approving new friend requests.
 The contact can also update your cover and profile photo to something more appropriate after you have died.

 We offer a wide range of funeral plans with a variety of flexible payment options to help counter the cost of funeral inflation.
-We also provide legal services, including Power of Attorney and Wills.
 If you are interested in our later life planning services and products, please request an info pack.